s-odhiambo/Blog-Up/README.md

 ### Blog-Up

- Blog-Up is a personal blogging website where you can create and share your opinions and other users can read and comment on them. blog-x also has random quotes that inspire the users.
+ Blog-Up is a personal blogging website where you can create and share your opinions and other users can read and comment on them. blog-Up also has random quotes that inspire the users.

 ### Author
  Samuel Odhiambo